jekyll/jekyll/docs/_docs/themes.md

 Note that making copies of theme files will prevent you from receiving any theme updates on those files.
 An alternative, to continue getting theme updates on all stylesheets, is to use higher specificity CSS selectors in your own additional, originally named CSS files.

-Refer to your selected theme's documentation and source repository for more information on what files you can override.
 {: .note .info}
+Refer to your selected theme's documentation and source repository for more information on which files you can override.

 ## Converting gem-based themes to regular themes